That's the title of Nick Gillespie's post at Reason's Hit and Run blog. It's subtitled, "The Libertarian Case Against Capital Punishment."

 So the death penalty wastes money, has no effect on murder rates, and is sometimes tossed at innocent people.
 Those three reasons are more than enough to end it once and for all.

-Earlier coverage from New Jersey begins at the link.
+Earlier coverage of the Libertarian and conservative case for repeal begins at the link.